davidaramant/presentations/presentations/docs/slideshows.md

 # Meh 😒

-* "Out of the box" experience is godawful
+* "Out of the box" experience is godawful <!-- .element: class="fragment" -->
-* Mermaid JS = 🗑️🔥
+* Mermaid JS = 🗑️🔥 <!-- .element: class="fragment" -->
   * PlantUML / MermaidJS > ... > Sticks and Rocks >>>> _Visio_ 🤮
-* Styling leaves something to be desired
+* Styling leaves something to be desired <!-- .element: class="fragment" -->

+---

+# Maybe in the future...